jordanr/js2fbjs/README.txt

 This library will parse JavaScript and translate it into Facebook JavaScript.

-Check out the FBJS test console at http://apps.new.facebook.com/jstofbjs/.
+Check out the FBJS test console at http://apps.new.facebook.com/jstofbjs/ (you may have to copy and paste the url).

 == Features
 * Integrates with Facebooker